urmzd/md-classifier/README.md

 - To exit the development environment, execute `deactivate`.
 - To ensure dependencies are installed, execute `pip install -r requirements.txt`.
 - To ensure dependencies are added to requirements, execute `pip freeze > requirement.txt`.

+## Testing

+This project uses `pytest` for its unit-tests.
+To find more information about the configuration used, check `./pytest.ini`.

+In general, all tests must be prefixed with `given_` under the `tests` directory (found in the root dir) and within a file which started with the `test_` prefix.

 ## Resources